 Ask Me Anything!

-Q: What’s your favorite sports team?
+Q: What’s your favorite style of music?

-Q: What’s your favorite holiday?
+Q: What’s your favorite snack?

 Q: Are you an early bird or a night owl?